evolvingstuff/MetaList/README.md

 ## What is MetaList?
-MetaList is an evolving web application for personal knowledge management, integrated with large language models like OpenAI's API.
+MetaList is a personal knowledge management web application, tightly integrated with large language models.
-Currently in its early stages, it provides fundamental functionalities such as hierarchical note-taking, and AI-powered chat interactions and data visualizations.

-*This initial version is subject to significant changes.*

 ## Features